Joaquim-Frances/obsidian-notelert-plugin/README.md

 2. **Extract and install**:
    - Extract the ZIP file to get `main.js` and `manifest.json`
-   - Follow the installation steps from Method 1, step 2
+   - Follow the installation steps from Method 1, steps 2-3

 ### Method 3: Download files from dist folder